Haematology and Cancer Research

 A/Prof Arun Azad

 Translational researcher and medical oncologist A/Prof Arun Azad focuses on urological cancers.
 In collaboration with Professor Gail Risbridger, his pre-clinical research uses novel patient-derived xenograft models to characterise the effects of taxane cytotoxics in castration-sensitive prostate cancer.
 Dr Azad's clinical research focuses on circulating biomarkers including cell-free DNA and microRNA in patients with urological cancers together with the delivery of precision medicine for prostate cancer patients using genomic profiling of blood and tissue to offer personalised treatments.

 Dr George Grigoriadis

-Dr George Grigoriadis is a consultant haematologist at Monash Health and Alfred Health, Senior Lecturer in the School of Clinical Science at Monash Health and Co-Head of the Leukaemia Research Group in the Hudson Institute of Medical Research.
+Dr George Grigoriadis is a consultant haematologist at Monash Health and Alfred Health and Senior Lecturer in the School of Clinical Sciences at Monash Health.
 He is a recent recipient of a Victorian Cancer Agency Clinical Research Fellowship on the evolution of myelodysplasia.

 About our research